Liver paired donation — LPD

 Transplant hospital staff enter eligible donor and recipient medical information into UNOS’ computerized system.
 UNOS works with transplant hospitals throughout the United States to search for cases where the donor in each pair is compatible with the recipient in another pair.
 By exchanging donors, a compatible match for both recipients can be found.

-Visit the UNOS patient website, Transplant Living, to learn more about living donation.
+Visit the UNOS patient website, Transplant Living, to learn more about living donation costs.

 UNOS Labs is a collaborative space where scientists, researchers and technology experts partner with donation and transplantation professionals to develop new solutions aimed at increasing efficiency in the national transplant system and saving more lives.